 Our eyes are also controlled by muscles that can become tense.
 You can train your eyes with this exercise:

-Stand in front of the arrow board.
+Stand in front of the arrow board .
 Move your eyes in the direction of the arrow without moving your head: arrow up, eyes up.
-Right arrow, eyes right, down arrow, eyes down, left arrow, eyes left.
-Stop if it becomes stressful for your eyes.
+Arrow to the right, eyes to the right, arrow down, eyes down, arrow to the left, eyes to the left.
+Stop when it becomes tiring for your eyes.